orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Builder
-* **Definition:** *Separate the construction of a complex object from its representation so that the same construction process can create different representations*
+* **Definition:** *Separates the construction of a complex object from its representation so that the same construction process can create different representations*
 * **Frequency of use:** *Medium low*

 +++